anasouardini/blog/src/pages/posts/why-reactjs-is-weird.md

 ## Takeaway

-There is not much to take away from this article, to be honest, I just want to say: use less React and more JavaScript whenever it's possible.
+There is nothing really practical to take away from this article, to be honest, I just want to say: use less React and more JavaScript whenever it's possible.
 Although some of these tools are really common in the real world, I myself would use them to keep the codebase consistent and the debugging easier.

 All of what I said doesn't make the library bad or useless, it has some quircks that I've learned to cope with, just like silly JavaScript.